chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?

-The justification for a service that allows communities to buy and sell fresh local produce is well established.
-The problem for Australian communities is a lack of options that are utilising current day technology.
+The justification for a service that allows communities to buy fresh, local produce is well established.
+The problem for Australian communities is a lack of options that are utilising the expansive reach of current day technology.
 We know this because:

 a) We asked around - through networking and speaking to our peers, we found that the great majory of people are unaware of major service that provides an 'online farmers market'.